-The Buyer or the Seller can order the status certificate (it’s usually $100) and the condo corporation/property manager will have 10 business days to provide it to you.
+The Buyer or the Seller can order the status certificate (it’s usually $100 in Toronto) and the condo corporation/property manager will have 10 business days to provide it to you.

 Your bank or lender will also require a copy of a current status certificate (less than 30 days old) in order to advance you the mortgage on closing.

 What’s does a Condo Status Certificate contain?